 10:00-10:30 OPENING KEYNOTE ADDRESS

-Opening speeches about the global picture of climate change today by John Sauven (Director of Greenpeace UK), Mikaela Loach and Noga Levy Rapoport.
+Opening speeches will focus on the global picture of climate change today and will be given by John Sauven (Executive Director of GREENPEACE UK) and Joycelyn Longdon (Founder, CLIMATE IN COLOUR).

 10:30-12:00 MOCK COP 26